AURLANDSFJORD AND NÆRØYFJORD – UNESCO WORLD HERITAGE

 Fjord Cruise.
 Here the boat leaves the Nærøyfjord and enters the Aurlandsfjord.

 You can travel by train from Oslo or from Bergen to Myrdal and further by train down the Flåmsdalen Valley to Flåm.
-From Flåm, you can buy yourself a good cup of coffee and something good to eat at Flåm Bakery before you board the boat and join a Fjord Cruise on the Aurlandsfjord and Nærøyfjord.
+In Flåm, you can buy yourself a good cup of coffee and something good to eat at Flåm Bakery before you board the boat and join a Fjord Cruise on the Aurlandsfjord and Nærøyfjord.
 You can do all of this in one day, and best of all, the entire trip is sustainable.

 You get to experience Bergen Railway, Flåm Railway, Flåmsdalen Valley, Flåm and the Aurlandsfjord and Nærøyfjord.
 Both train and boat on this round trip are electric.
 The boats run on batteries that are charged up on short-distance hydropower.
 The boats are both sustainable and silent, which makes the trips on the fjord an even better experience.